-If you are going to install an I/O board and/or use the GPIO ribbon extention, you need to cut these “plastic towers” as well:
+If you are going to install an I/O board and/or use the GPIO ribbon extension, you need to cut these “plastic towers” as well:

 And also take the plastic pin out and cut of some of its holder, like this.
 Especially if you use the same USB mounting cable as me (See the chapter about the I/O back panel):

 I used my Dremmel and it was an easy task.
-Just watch out so you don’t hit the cover opening mechanism in all this gray plastic excitement.
+Just watch out so you don’t hit the cover opening mechanism in all this grey plastic excitement.

 Some how I managed to kill the first board by solder these wires.
 So this time I did a minimum solder effort.
 But it did the trick any how.

 The step-down module I used is a XL4005.
 Don’t use the LM2596 that I first used.
 Since it gave the build all sorts of power issues.